BerattCelikk/Prediction_Notes/Sarima Prediction/sarima_code_explanation.md

 ---

 🔮 5.
-Printing the Forecasted Results
+PRINTING THE FORECASTED RESULTS

 We then print the forecasted Bitcoin prices for the next seven days.